combofish/combofish.github.io/_posts/2021-05-14-null-pointer-exception-when-use-radioGroup-during-android-development.markdown

 <a id="org63bc53e"></a>

-# 错误 java.lang.NullPointerException: findViewById<RadioButton>(checkedId) must not be null
+# 错误 java.lang.NullPointerException: findViewById&lt;RadioButton&gt;(checkedId) must not be null

 <a id="org8fc74e5"></a>